Data handling with Pandas![link image 69](/icons/link.svg)

 When a DataFrame

-is very large it cannot be fully displayed
+is very large, it cannot be fully represented.

 california_housing_train = pd.read_csv("https://raw.githubusercontent.com/maximofn/portafolio/main/posts/california_housing_train.csv")